 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-My husband’s favorite part of being at Disney World is the table service restaurants.
+My husband’s favorite part of going to Disney World is eating.
 So, I always try to please him with our dining reservations.
 He loves seafood and eats it every chance he gets.
 I, on the other hand, hate seafood.
-Several years ago, while planning a trip for just the two of us, I considered booking Coral Reef for Chris.
+Several years ago, while planning a trip for just the two of us, I considered booking Coral Reef, which is a seafood restaurant.
 Once I realized they have a steak on the menu, I knew it was a good option for us, so I went with it.
-We enjoyed it so much that we have since been back several times over the years.
+We enjoyed it so much that we have been back several times over the years.
 This is my review of Coral Reef.

 It is quite dark in this restaurant.
 In fact, it is one of the darkest Disney restaurants I’ve been in.
 However, this is done intentionally, I think, to improve your views of the fish inside the aquarium.
 The low light levels always bother me when I am first seated here, but once I start watching the fish, I quickly forget about the lights.

 All of the tables at Coral Reef are positioned to face the aquarium.
 Some of the tables are right up against the glass, giving you an up close and personal view of the fish and divers swimming by.
 The floor of the restaurant is a stair step pattern, so the tables further away from the aquarium are higher than those that are closer.
 This gives every table an unobstructed view.